T1REGOC/EUWRO-Slovenia-2025/README.md

 ### OBSTACLE CHALLENGE
 In the obstacle challenge, once the robot starts, its goal is again to complete 3 laps but now other than avoiding walls it has to avoid red and green pillars which are in the way.
-Depending on the color it passes the pillars either from the left or the right.
+Depending on the color it passes the pillars either from the left or the right (robot passes pillar on the right if he sees red, and on the left if he sees green).
 Once the 3 laps are complete and robot is back in its starting area it should parallely park in the previously set parking spot.
 The parking spot is 1.5x the lenght of the vehicle.
 The vehicle may also start from the parking spot.
 So how did we do it?
 We first thought about using just RGB and opencv, but we researched about the color formats and we did not want to use RGB after that because we found the superior one: HSV(Hue, Saturation, Value).
 So you might ask why we use this instead of RGB, its simple:
-1. It seperates color(hue) from brightness(value) and saturation.
+1. It seperates color(hue) from brightness(value) and saturation colour intensity.
 2. It is more robust to lighting changes than RGB.
 3. It makes it easier to define color ranges for masking
 4. RGB mixes color and brightness, so the same color can look very different under different lighting.